li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

   - Statement of the research question and modeling obejctive (prediction, inference, etc.)

-We are aiming to discover what characteristics of Mexican immmigrants to the United States, specifically California, influence their projected household income.
-We will be building a multiple linear regression model to predict household income considering the following variables: `sex`, `relhead`, `age`, `statebrn`, `marstat`, `edyrs`, `occ`, `usdur1`, `usdurl`, `usdoc1`, `uscity`.

   - Description of the response variable

-Our response variable is household income: the total income for a single household, reported in $USD.

   - Updated exploratory data analysis, incorporating any feedback from the proposal

   - Explanation of the modeling process and why you chose those metohds, incorporating any feedback from the proposal

   - Output of the final model

   - Discussion of the assumptions for the final model

   - Interpretations / interesting findings from the model coefficients

   - Additional work of other models or analylsis not included in the final model.